oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 and not feeling you need to stop it (due to it unsafely using or interfering with your own powers)".

 This solution is related to one "failed solution" and one "missing solution" discussed in Section 5 of [YH2013].
-At the end, I discuss how it differs from those.
+In a "comparison" section near the end, I discuss how it differs from those.

 ## background and problem